-So, it's prudent really for all companies to optimize their balance sheet for flexibility.
 And that's exactly what we're doing by reducing the quarterly dividend to \$0.05.
 That does translate to significant cash savings, roughly \$500 million annually, as I mentioned, while still returning some capital to shareholders.

-And two, one of the elements of your question, I would emphasize that the reduction in the dividend does not mean that we intend to spend more than previously planned on streaming.
-You should really think of this as the cash benefit of reducing the dividend, along with other initiatives like non-core asset sales and continued cost management, is intended to help delever our balance sheet, which is generally a smart thing to do in an uncertain macroenvironment and is also a key ingredient in creating long-term shareholder value, which is, of course, the primary goal that we have.
+And to one of the elements of your question, I would emphasize that the reduction in the dividend does not mean that we intend to spend more than previously planned on streaming.
+You should really think of this as the cash benefit of reducing the dividend, along with other initiatives like noncore asset sales and continued cost management, is intended to help delever our balance sheet, which is generally a smart thing to do in an uncertain macro environment and is also a key ingredient in creating long-term shareholder value, which is, of course, the primary goal that we have.

-Okay.
-Operator, we can take the next question.
+Okay Operator, we can take the next question.

-Operator: Thank you.
 The next question goes to Brett Feldman of Goldman Sachs.
-Brett, please go ahead.
-Your line is open.